 This way the parents get a hint as to how to proceed in the conversation.

-Following are the common questions asked by children during Covid-19 Pandemic.
+Following are the common questions asked by children during the Covid-19 Pandemic.

 Why did Coronavirus (Covid-19) Pandemic happen?